Metatab/metatab/README.rst

 ( As of metatab 1.8, rowgenerator 0.0.7, some files with encodings that are not ascii or utf-8 will fail for Python2, but will work for Python3. )

 Or just download the file and look at it.
 In this case, for both `unicode-latin1` and `unicode-utf8` you can see that the headers are on line 0 and the data starts on line 1 so enter those values into the `metadata.csv` file.
+Setting the ``StartLine`` and ``HeaderLines`` values is critical for properly generating schemas.

 Generating Schemas
 ++++++++++++++++++

+Before generating schemas, be sure that the ``StartLine`` and ``HeaderLines`` properties are set for every ``DataFile`` term.

 Now that the ``metadata.csv`` has resources specified, you can generate schemas for the resources with the `metapack -s` program.
 First, save the file, then run: